thedamon/radioslipstream/posts/2007-10-29-end-radio-edit.md

 _The final episode of Radio Slipstream aired on CFMU.
 Nothing new here (except one old favourite that somehow never got featured on the show), just a selection of my most favourite songs.
 Like a flashback episode I suppose.
 I worked pretty hard on this, both the show in general, and on squeezing down 3 and a half hours of music into 2 for my final radio program.
 I hope you like it._

 _All in all, The Slipstream on 93.3 CFMU occupied 3 separate timeslots and delivered 2037 uniquely excellent songs (and 13 repeat excellent songs, repeated for theme shows or by accident) from 948 unique artists (not including the epic 5 episode 111 song best albums of 2005 countdown -which I’ve disowned because they’re not sequenced quite nicely enough to be up to standard and some of the songs have been repeated since).
 Now it is no more.
-It was deemed by &#8216;the powers that be’ (who are actually pretty cool once you get to know them) that being in London but remotely doing a show on a Hamilton community radio station isn’t in the spirit of things or practical.
+It was deemed by ‘the powers that be’ (who are actually pretty cool once you get to know them) that being in London but remotely doing a show on a Hamilton community radio station isn’t in the spirit of things or practical.
 So, I’m going to take some time off and then bring back the podcast (probably bi-weekly) because I really do enjoy doing this.
 And then who knows.
 I also really want to get this website off its ass and turn it into something good-like._

 Twine / Kalea Morning / Twine (2003)
 U2 / Zooropa / Zooropa (1993)